 Meteosat 3rd Generation

-"Meteosat 3rd Generation" is an ESA (Europan Space Agency) program for development of the next generation of european geostationary weather satellite system.
-The system includes pairs of satellits, each consisting of a flexible combined imager (FCI) and an infrared sounder (IRS) satellite.
-Norbert Fiebig was intensively involved in the system software requirements analysis and system software specification of the IRS instrument, an infrared telescope and hyperspectral Fourier interferometer, substantiating the expertise in mission critical systems and development under ESA ECCS standards.
+"Meteosat 3rd Generation" is an ESA (Europan Space Agency) program for development of the next generation of European geostationary weather satellite system.
+The system includes pairs of satellites, each consisting of a flexible combined imager (FCI) and an infrared sounder (IRS) satellite.
+Norbert Fiebig was intensively involved in the system software requirements analysis and system software specification of the IRS instrument, an infrared telescope and hyper-spectral Fourier interferometer, substantiating the expertise in mission critical systems and development under ESA ECCS standards.

 GUI for Astronocimal Image Processing

 Fiebig Astrotechnik developed a modern graphical application for image processing of astronomical CCD images.
 The application is available for Windows and Linux operating systems, shows a convenient graphical user interface and fast response.
 It provides inspection, calibration and astrometric / photometric evaluation, as well as functions for filtering, batch operations, image blinking and more.
 All pixel computations are executed in floating point arithmetics.
 FITS and other file formats are supported.

 Fiebig Astrotechnik developed an interactive graphical viewer for the very large UCAC4, the fourth U.S. Naval Observatory CCD Astrograph Catalog.
 The application has been designed with a focus on fast rendering and intuitive control, the display is in chart style.
 It has been implemented in C++ for maximum performance and is based on the Qt framework.
 Versions for Windows and Linux are available.